Against Over-Interpretation, Once More: Multiconfessional Europe between Historiographical Construction and Historical Evidence

 Whether one views his work as a model of historical imagination or as an example of interpretative overreach, there can be little doubt about its impact.
 Carlo Ginzburg transformed the study of popular culture, religious dissent, witchcraft, and inquisitorial repression.
 He inspired generations of historians to look beyond official narratives and to search for meaning in fragmentary traces, marginal voices, and seemingly insignificant details.
 His books will continue to be read, discussed, admired, and criticized—perhaps the clearest sign of a lasting scholarly legacy.

-For further reading in our Ereticopedia: readers may consult the entry specifically devoted to Carlo Ginzburg, as well as on Menocchio, Benandanti, NicodemismRoman Inquisition, Delio Cantimori, Adriano Prosperi, and related topics concerning heresy, religious dissent, and inquisitorial practices in early modern Europe.
+For further reading in our Ereticopedia: readers may consult the entry specifically devoted to Carlo Ginzburg, as well as on Menocchio, Benandanti, NicodemismRoman Inquisition, Delio Cantimori, Adriano Prosperi, Ariel Toaff, and related topics concerning heresy, religious dissent, and inquisitorial practices in early modern Europe.

 Le guerre d'Italia: Parte I, 1494-1516 (22/05/2026)